Fuzzy concept: Prototypes and family resemblance

 In the classical Western theory of linguistics (which can be traced back to Plato and Aristotle), a concept is a mental representation of which the meaning is identified by a set of necessary and sufficient conditions.
-That is, an object falls under a concept, only if it meets the required logical criteria – and if that isn’t the case, then the object falls outside the scope of the concept.
+That is, an object falls under a concept, only if it meets the required logical criteria – and if that is not the case, then the object falls outside the scope of the concept.
 Either it is included, or it is excluded.
 To know the meaning of a concept or a category is a matter of identifying the necessary and sufficient conditions which make the concept or category what it is.

 However, in the 1970s and 1980s proponents of the new cognitive linguistics and cognitive science highlighted the inadequacies of the classical interpretation.
 It failed to explain how languages work in the real world – how meanings are created and change, and how concepts are formed, represented, processed and used.
-Many concepts used in everyday life and in scientific research lack clear-cut, precise boundaries, they are context-dependent, and they don’t conform to the fixed criteria and logical rules which the classical theory assumes.
+Many concepts used in everyday life and in scientific research lack clear-cut, precise boundaries, they are context-dependent, and they do not conform to the fixed criteria and logical rules which the classical theory assumes.
 To understand more realistically what concepts are, and how they function, seemed to require a new multidisciplinary approach: linguistics had to be combined with insights from philosophy, cognitive psychology, neuro-psychology, sociology, anthropology and mathematics.